packetzero/libntstat/README.md

 ### Introduction

 Darwin kernel provides an unpublished API to receive pseudo realtime notifications of network connections and stats.
+This is the same data that powers Activity Monitor.
 See [protocol.md](./docs/protocol.md) for details on the underlying mechanism and protocol.
+Feature summary:

+ - Receive Add, Stats, Remove on every TCP connection
+ - Gather cumulative network stats by process
+ - cannot UDP conversations.
+Data only provides local port, no addresses

 ### Usage